elvinjreyesv/Country_Project/README.md

 This version has the following features:

-* Is a single page website
+* Is a single page website.
-* Has filtering option
+* Has filtering option.
 * Content is paginated.

 The backend is consuming a single endpoint (all countries), because all the required information along the process is there.
-This is an improved version, based on the first implementation.
+This is an improved version, based on the multiple pages website implementation.

 Most of the process takes action on the frontend.